lucee/lucee-docs/docs/04.guides/04.cookbooks/57.mail_listeners/page.md

 - tag-mail
 categories:
 - application
-description: A Mail Listener is same like [[cookbook-query-listeners]] which can be configured to triggered before and after a sending mails.
+description: Mail Listeners can be configured to fire before and after sending an email.
 ---

 # Mail Listeners in Lucee

-A Mail Listeners is same like [[cookbook-query-listeners]] which can be configured to triggered before and after a sending mails (only for mail sending as async).
+Mail Listeners can be configured to triggered before and after sending mails (only for mail sending as async).

+These follow the same pattern as [[cookbook-query-listeners]]

 This is available as an experimental feature in Lucee 5.3 and is officially supported in Lucee 6.0.